axtgr/outmatch/README.md

 const outmatch = require('outmatch')
 ```

 The default export is a function that takes two arguments: a glob pattern and, if needed, an [options](#options) object.
 It compiles them into a regular expression and returns a function (called `isMatch` in the examples) that tests strings against the pattern.
-The pattern, options and regular expression are available as properties on the returned function:
+The pattern, options and the compiled RegExp object are available as properties on the returned function:

 ```js
 import outmatch from 'outmatch'